 Lessons learned in the aftermath of Maria are helping get Medtronic facilities back online, said Manuel Mellado, senior manufacturing director at the Medtronic facility in Juncos.

 “Water runoff from Maria flooded the main hallway in one of our buildings,” Mellado said.
 “So we reinforced that area and added drainage to move storm water away from the facility.
-It worked perfectly during Fiona and we’re ready to go.”
+It worked perfectly during Fiona.”

-Other infrastructure additions in the wake of Maria are helping get Medtronic online quicker after Fiona, said facilities director Billy Laboy.
+Other infrastructure additions in the wake of Maria helped get Medtronic online quicker after Fiona, said facilities director Billy Laboy.
 “We have more backups in place for water, electricity and communications.
 And our employees still have the generators we gave them during Maria.
-So everyone is a lot better prepared.”
+So everyone was a lot better prepared.”

-“It’s a big job, but we’re ready,” Rodriguez added.
+“It’s been a big job, but we’re handling it,” Rodriguez added.
 “We know that lives can depend on us keeping production online and we’re doing everything we can to make that happen.”

 L003 - 09212022